tanhakabir/WW84-Python-Lessons/site/secret_message/quiz.md

 # Where will this journey take you?
 Diana’s note continues…

-The Python can simulate certain parts of the future under the right circumstances!
-Follow these instructions and see if you can discover the hidden location and meeting time, knowing the truth behind the cryptic note!
+The Python can simulate certain parts of the future under the right circumstances.
+Follow these instructions and see if you can discover the hidden location and meeting time, knowing the truth behind the cryptic note.

 Copy the following below your decryption code:
 ```python